Older woman hiking in the forest

 View on Google

-Optometrist V. Ophthalmologist What's the Difference?
+Optometrist vs. Ophthalmologist What's the Difference?

 Optometrists and ophthalmologists regularly work together to take care of patients.